clarity-phev/powertrain_report/README.md

 This method is very convenient because it produces a 'written' record of the battery measurements every time it is used.
 The log files produced are timestamped, and can be preserved and re-processed later.
 The output reports may also be saved as .pdf documents.

-Any comments / contributiona are welcome.
+Any comments / contributions are welcome.

 Credits:
 This started as a collaborative effort on the Honda Clarity Forum here: https://www.insideevsforum.com/community/index.php?forums/clarity.53/